aoriens/news-service/README.md

 ### Draft

-A draft of a news entry.
+A draft of a news article.
 Fields:

 - `draft_id` - an identifier of the draft.
 An integer, required.
 - `title` - the news title.
 A string, required.